Colorectal Tumors in Adolescents and Young Adults

 Identifying patients with this syndrome is fundamental because of the high risk for carcinoma (17%) at an early age; the mean age at diagnosis of carcinoma is 35.5 years.
 [20]

-Macroscopically, these polyps resemble the isolated juvenile polyps; however, histologically, they have more epithelium with a villous or papillary configuration.
+Macroscopically, these polyps resemble isolated juvenile polyps; histologically, however, they have more epithelium with a villous or papillary configuration.
 Epithelial dysplasia can occur.
 Adenomas can also be found in conjunction with juvenile polyps.
-[10] Lobular polyps have a higher propensity for a more severe dysplasia (47%) than non-lobular polyps (10%).
-[14]
+[18]

 Peutz-Jeghers syndrome